 Organized by the Global Youth & News Media, the project launched on the the United Nations International Day for Tolerance, 16 November 2020 with submissions possible through December, Human Rights Month.
-We showcased all the stories starting 24 January 2021, International Day of Education.

 For both projects, part of the goal is to correct the prevailing image of teenagers worldwide as a problem of some kind.